Table of Contents

 What Does Taffeta Look Like?

 From a distance, pure silk taffeta looks like an artisan has created a fine and smooth surface with perfect polish.
-That has made the fabric look crisp and slightly sheen.
+That has made the fabric look crisp and a slight satin finish.

 When you look at taffeta sheets closely, the amount of sheen might be less than any satin fabric.
-The weaving is so firm and dense that you can have the desired shape in taffeta dresses.
+The weaving is so firm and dense that you can have structured silhouettes in taffeta dresses.

 A hard job is to differentiate between silk and poly taffeta from a distance.
 Because synthetic types go through calendering to look as smooth as silk ones.
-But if you touch & feel both types, can understand which one is made of silk and which isn’t.
+However, touch remains the most reliable distinction between the two.

 What is Taffeta Made of?

-We already said it a dozen times, original taffeta is made from rich silk yarns.
+We already said it a dozen times, original taffeta is made from Silkworm cocoons.

 Commercial taffetas, also known as synthetic taffetas, are made of cost-effective materials like polyester, nylon, cuprammonium rayon, acetate, etc.